2022 U.S. Open Men's Singles Draw, Scores - Tennis

 Federer, a 20-time major champ, hasn’t played tournament tennis since undergoing a third knee surgery in an 18-month span after a quarterfinal exit at last year’s Wimbledon.
 He is expected to compete at the Swiss Indoors, his home tournament, in October, and possibly at least Wimbledon next year.

-Australian Nick Kyrgios followed his breakthrough Wimbledon runner-up by ousting defending U.S. Open champion Medvedev in the fourth round, then lost a five-setter to Russian Karen Khachanov in the quarterfinals.
-Khachanov gets Norwegian Casper Ruud, the French Open runner-up, in the semifinals.
+Australian Nick Kyrgios followed his breakthrough Wimbledon runner-up by ousting defending U.S. Open champion Medvedev in the fourth round, then lost a five-setter to Khachanov in the quarterfinals.

 MORE: U.S. Open Women’s Singles Draw